Isa2008/mini-react-shop/README.md

 npm i react-router-dom

 The React Router DOM gives us the possibility to switch within pages in our single page app without refreshing the browser.
-In App.js we're routing the pathes to the project pages and their urls:
+In App.js we're routing the pathes to the project pages and their urls.

-    Route exact path="/" component={Product}
-    Route path="/basket" component={Basket}